numaproj/numaflow/docs/user-guide/reference/join-vertex.md

 A special case of a "Join" is a **Cycle** (a Vertex which can send either to itself or to a previous Vertex.)
 An example use of this is a Map UDF which does some sort of reprocessing of data under certain conditions such as a transient error.

 Cycles are permitted, except in the case that there's a Reduce Vertex at or downstream of the cycle.
-(This is because a cycle inevitably produces late data, which would get dropped by the Reduce Vertex.)
+(This is because a cycle inevitably produces late data, which would get dropped by the Reduce Vertex.
+For this reason, cycles should be used sparingly.)

 The following examples are of Cycles:
 - [Cycle to Self](https://github.com/numaproj/numaflow/blob/main/examples/10-cycle-to-self.yaml)